 I guess you could call me a wounded healer.
 I help recovering superwomen get out of their Spanx and back into their sparkle.
+From contraction to expansion!

 When had I disconnected from joy?
 From my happiness?

 My problem was that I could not stop doing.
 I loved to be busy because “by doing I was being”.
 If I were busy then I must be important, right?
 Everyone needed me, right?
 Maybe, but what I discovered was my addiction keeping crazy busy kept the voices in my head on a muted volume.
 As soon as I attempted to relax, the critical chatter would crank up the volume and I’d be held hostage to my disappointment, frustration and pain.
-Why feel shitty when instead I could feel productive, engaged and important?
+Why feel shitty when instead I could feel productive, engaged and needed?

 My strategy failed.
 I was busy AND I was miserable.